 Jesus came and stood among them and said, "Peace be with you!"
 After he said this, he showed them his hands and side.
 The disciples were overjoyed when they saw the Lord...
 Now Thomas, one of the Twelve, was not with the disciples when Jesus came.
 So the other disciples told him, "We have seen the Lord!"
 But he said to them, "Unless I see the nail marks in his hands and put my finger where the nails were, and put my hand into his side, I will not believe it."
 A week later his disciples were in the house again, and Thomas was with them.
 Though the doors were locked, Jesus came and stood among them and said, "Peace be with you!"
 Then he said to Thomas, "Put your finger here; see my hands.
 Reach out your hand and put it into my side.
 Stop doubting and believe."
 Thomas said to him, "My Lord and my God!"
 (John 20:20-28)So even Jesus will go through the afterlife with the injuries he gained on the cross.
 He may no longer feel the pain but it certainly won't be pretty to look at.
 So if God can't, or won't, heal his own injuries, what hope have ordinary people got?
 It's also obvious that Jesus also retained the memories and state of mind that he had when he died.
 He remembered all his disciples, knew where to find them and remembered the project they were working on before he died.

 So now try and imagine spending an eternity as a crippled 85-year-old in the early stages of dementia.
 Or what if you died in an accident and lost limbs, organs or half your brain?
 People that die in old age with a limp are still old and retain that limp in the afterlife according to mediums.
 It makes sense that if the afterlife can't fix old age and a limp, then it can't fix a missing limb either.
 We spend eternity in the state in which we died.
 It would be nice if when we died we all reverted to a fit and healthy 20-year-old, but this is never the way mediums describe the afterlife.
 And what good would a 20-year-old body be to the mind from a dead baby?
 Does this mean that dead babies must spend eternity as babies, never growing and experiencing life, and who looks after them for eternity?
 And what about married couples who hope to be reunited when they die?
 If a husband dies at 50 and his wife lives until she is a frail 95, there will be a 45-year difference in their ages when they meet up again.
 Is a fit 50-year-old still going to find a frail 95-year-old attractive?
-And what if she married three times and all her husbands are also dead, which of the three men is her husband in the afterlife?
 And would they have anything in common any more?
-The first husband will have spent the last 45 years 'travelling' the world, maybe even the universe, conversing with billions of dead people from throughout history, eavesdropping on anyone and everyone, seeing and experiencing things that his 95-year-old wife couldn't even imagine.
+The long dead husband will have spent the last 45 years spying on the world, maybe even the entire universe, conversing with billions of dead people from throughout history, eavesdropping on anyone and everyone, seeing and experiencing things that his 95-year-old wife couldn't even imagine.
 Will he really want to start nursing a 95-year-old wife, and continue doing it for all eternity?
 Of course not.
 Would you?
+And what if she had married three times and all her husbands are also dead, which of the three men is her husband in the afterlife?
+(Click on the cartoon for a humerous and realistic answer.)